Unseen (short story collection)

-Unseen is the ninth in a series of collections of short stories by Australian author Paul Jennings.
-It was first released in 1998.
+Unseen is a short story collection by Australian author Paul Jennings.
+It was first released in Australia in 1998 by Puffin Books is the ninth in a series of collections of short stories by Jennings.

+The collection consists of eight stories.

 The stories

 One-Finger Salute

-A boy always gets the rude finger from the school bully when he walks home from school, and does nothing about it because he doesn't have middle fingers himself.
+A boy called Digit always gets the rude finger from the school bully when he walks home from school, and does nothing about it because he doesn't have middle fingers himself.
 So one day, he eats a lizard's tail, and he ends up growing new fingers.
 However, it is not long before his fingers become more of an embarrassment than anything else.